Skip to content Go to the menu

 Content type: Page

 The research conducted by the LPHI teams aims to advance our understanding of biological membranes, particularly in the context of parasitic (malaria, toxoplasmosis), bacterial (tuberculosis, salmonellosis, staphylococcal infections), and viral (antiviral defenses) infectious processes.
 The LPHI unit prioritizes high-quality, innovative basic research in the field of biology.
-The research relies on integrated approaches combining genetics, molecular biology, biochemistry, structural biology, and in vitro and in vivo cell biology.
+The research relies on integrated approaches involving genetics, molecular biology, biochemistry, structural biology, and in vitro and in vivo cell biology.
 The laboratory collaborates with chemists and hosts a team of theorists, physicists, and mathematicians to combine biology, chemistry, physics, and mathematics in comprehensive or targeted multidisciplinary approaches to the biological processes under study.
 Label: Joint Research Unit Research UMR)Main sponsoring organizations: CNRS, INSERM, UMPResearch cluster: Biology and HealthDoctoral schools: Information, Structures, Systems; Chemical and Biological Sciences for HealthHAL portal: publications of the unit WEBSITE

 Laboratory of Bioengineering and Nanosciences (LBN)